 If you’re dealing with low energy and excess weight, you’re not alone.
 From 2017 through March 2020, the prevalence of obesity in the United States was 41.9%,¹ and as of 2021, 19 states recorded rates more than double the figures from 2018.² And when it comes to weight loss, statistics show that almost half of U.S. adults try to lose weight at least once a year, with 56.4% of women and 41.7% of men aiming to shed unwanted pounds.³

-Based on those statistics, it's little wonder that the dietary supplements market stands at $155.2 billion, and analysts project it to rise to $220.8 billion by 2027.
-People want a fast fix, or at least something to make the difficult nature of dieting a little easier.
+Based on those statistics, it's little wonder that the dietary supplements market stands at $155.2 billion — with analysts projecting it to hit $220.8 billion by 2027.⁴ Many people want a quick and effective solution to their concerns, something to make the difficult nature of dieting a little easier.

 Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.